 Leeds United youngster set for non-league stay after six-goal impact in first month

+Leeds United youngster extends loan stay after unexpected six-goal impact from midfield

 and on Freeview 262 or Freely 565